 Josh Gad's grandparents survived the Holocaust.
 He says "silence is no longer an option" after Kanye West's antisemitic comments.

-Jewish actor Josh Gad, known for his roles in "Beauty and the Beast," "Frozen," and "Murder on the Orient Express," is speaking in the wake of Kanye West's antisemitic comments.
+Actor Josh Gad, known for his roles in "Beauty and the Beast," "Frozen," and "Murder on the Orient Express," is speaking out in the wake of Kanye West's antisemitic comments.

 Earlier this month, Kanye West, who legally changed his name to Ye, was restricted on Twitter and Instagram after posting antisemitic messages.
 In one tweet, he threatened to go "death [sic] con 3" on Jewish people, saying that he "actually can't be Anti Semitic because black people are actually Jew also."